Latest advice, guidance and information

 - Wash hands frequently for at least 20 seconds

-- Download and use the NHS COVID-19 App
+- Download and use the NHS Covid-19 APP to check in to venues

-As of 16 August, you will no longer be required to self-isolate after close contact with a positive case of Covid-19 if you are fully vaccinated or under 18 and not showing symptoms.
+In all other cases, you are no longer required to self-isolate after close contact with a positive case of Covid-19 if you are fully vaccinated or under 18 and not showing symptoms.
 Close contacts who are fully vaccinated will be advised, as now, to take a PCR test as soon as possible, so that they can have certainty about their condition.
 In these circumstances, you may also want to consider:

 - limiting close contact with other people outside your household, especially in enclosed spaces